-South of the Border Salsa has been perfected over the last few months and is one of my favorites.
-With avocados, tomatoes, jalapeño, onion, garlic and more, it has an incredibly fresh flavor that just can't be beat and is quite addicting!
+That's because this chunky homemade salsa is bursting with garden fresh flavor and is so incredibly delicious.
+With avocados, tomatoes, jalapeño, onion, garlic and more, it has an incredibly fresh flavor that just can't be beat.

 This delicious, juicy salsa pairs so well with tacos and many other of our Mexican meal favs, including Baked Chicken Taquitos, Cheesy Chicken Enchiladas, Chicken Bacon Ranch Quesadillas and Creamy Chicken Enchilada Soup!